 To be included in our group submission, you must submit your visa application materials to Syracuse Abroad by the visa deadline.
-It will take between one and three weeks for you to prepare your visa application materials and mail them to Syracuse Abroad.
+It will take between one and three weeks for you to prepare your visa application materials and mail or bring them to Syracuse Abroad.
 Plan accordingly to ensure your materials are submitted on time!

 International students: You may apply through the group submissions for Boston, Chicago, Detroit, Houston, Los Angeles, Miami, Philadelphia, and San Francisco.
 Please submit a copy of your I-20 or Green Card with your other paperwork.
 If you are on an F1 visa, make sure it is valid at least three months after your Florence program ends.
 The Italian consulate in New York will not allow you to join the group submission and the Italian Embassy in Washington DC does not currently offer group submission, so for these consulates, you will need to apply independently.
 Please follow instructions for independent visa applicants (below) and contact Courtney Eppel for more information.